AIoTChemist/Query-Chem/README.md

 # Query-Chem
 A simple python applet for obtaining PubChem property data and their references online.

-Use it: choose database--->property--->input chemicals
+Use it: choose database--->property--->input chemicals, click "Entrez".

 If this is useful to you, welcome to give a free star⭐！